fioprotocol/fips/fip-6.md

 updated:
 ---

+## Background
+There is already a set of locks that have been created for FIO genesis, these locks were adequate for the main net launching process, and there is no need to change these locks.
+These locks and their behavior will remain entact.
+As we all know changing tables requires migration, and playback considerations and so we avoid this as possible going forward....The foundation has reqeusted the ability to perform the following operations.
+Transfer tokens to another account, and have these tokens be locked according to a set of unlocking periods.
+The locked tokens may be votable/proxy-able or not depending on the situation.
+Secondly it is seen as desirable to lock tokens (that are not presently locked) that are in my account, these locked tokens should be votable or not depending on how the account owner wants these tokens to influence the vote,  and these tokens can have an unlocking schedule/milestone, also I should be able to unlock any amount of the locked tokens necessary as my needs change.
+The design of these locks should provide a flexible way to permit the FIO genesis locks to function along with any number of locks of the new type in an account.
+The number of locks an account has should not be restricted other than the total of the locks cannot exceed the balance of the account.
+The locks schedule, votable attribute,  and unlockable attribute should be specified at lock creation to provide a flexible and configurable locking capability that does not impede any of the existing locks in the FIO protocol.

 ## Abstract
 This FIP implements the following:
 * Adds configurable locking mechanism for FIO tokens which is usable by all users of FIO